jeffboody/libvkk/readme.md

 Renderer
 ========

-Renderer objects are avilable to the app for three different rendering cases.
-The default renderer allows the app to render to the display, the image renderer allows the app to render to an image and the secondary renderer allows the app to record commands to a secondary command buffer.
-The default renderer object is created/destroyed automatically by the engine while the image/secondary renderer objects may be created/destroyed by the app.
+Renderer objects are avilable to the app for several different rendering cases.
+The default renderer allows the app to render to the display, the image renderer allows the app to render to an image, the image stream renderer allows the app to render to a stream of image references and the secondary renderer allows the app to record commands to secondary command buffers.
+The default renderer object is created/destroyed automatically by the engine while the remaining renderer objects may be created/destroyed by the following functions.

-The vkk\_renderer\_newImage(),
-vkk\_renderer\_newSecondary() and
-vkk\_graphicsPipeline\_delete() functions can be used to create/destroy graphics pipeline objects.

 	typedef enum
 	{